 This test measures the amount of hepatitis C virus in your blood.
 Treatment for hepatitis C is aimed at reducing the viral load, and specifically at making it negative (undetectable).
 "Undetectable" means that no virus is currently present in your blood.
-Your doctor will check your viral load at different times during treatment.
-Studies have shown that if the amount of hepatitis C virus in your blood after 12 weeks of being on medications falls by 100-fold (eg, 1 million international units of virus goes down to 10,000 international units), the chance that the hepatitis C virus will be gone once you have finished your therapy goes up.
+Your doctor will check your viral load approximately every 4 weeks while you are on treatment, but possibly more often than this.

 For more information, see Understanding Lab Tests.

 What can you do to help the treatment work best?